koelslaw/documentation/topics/hardware-assembly.md

 ## Step 4 - Installation of Cisco Edge Router - U4

-1. Remove two set screws from each side on the back of router
+1. Remove two set screws from each side on the back of the router

-2. Place bracket past extending of the rear of the router and attach with four screws into side of router.
+2. Place bracket past extending of the rear of the router and attach with four screws into the side of the router.

-3. Insert router with the rear facing the front of the case and mount to case with four
+3. Insert router with the rear-facing the front of the case and mount to the case with four

 ## Step 5 - Installation of Middle Atlantic Power Supply - U5

-1. Insert 4 screws to secure power supply to case
+1. Insert four screws to secure the power supply to the case

 ```
 ┌────────────────────────────────────┐